The Career of a Plumber

 A lack of hot water may mean your heater is undersized.
 It also could be caused by the upper or lower heating element corroding.
 A Carter professional plumber can test these with a multimeter and replace them.

 It’s also possible that the unit is reaching the end of its lifespan.
 In that case, it will likely be more cost-effective to install a new one.
-Contact Denver Water Heater Repair now!

 A water heater thermostat controls both the temperature setting and the system mode.
 A malfunctioning thermostat may be the culprit behind a lack of hot water or intermittent heating failures.
 You can use a manual thermostat or a telephone thermostat to adjust the heating temperature of your electric water heater.
 If you suspect a problem with either of these devices, follow this simple troubleshooting process to resolve the issue.